Unreformed House of Commons: Irish members

-The Act of Union of 1801 brought 100 Irish members to the House of Commons.
-The 32 Irish counties elected two members each, while 33 boroughs elected 35 members (all elected one member except Dublin and Cork, which elected two).
-The remaining seat was given to Dublin University.
+The Act of Union 1800 brought 100 Irish members to the House of Commons from 1 January 1801.
+The 32 Irish counties elected two members each, 33 boroughs elected 35 members (each elected one member except Dublin and Cork, which elected two), and Dublin University elected one member.
 The franchise in the counties was the same as for England, and the total Irish county electorate, at about 220,000 in 1801, was actually larger than the English county electorate (Ireland had a larger population relative to England than it has today, and had a larger rural gentry).

-But the franchise was drastically raised in 1829 when Catholics were allowed to sit in the House of Commons, in order to deprive the mass of Irish Catholics of the vote and minimise the impact of this concession.
+The property threshold for county constituencies was significantly raised under the Parliamentary Elections (Ireland) Act 1829, enacted on the same day that the Roman Catholic Relief Act 1829 permitted Catholics to sit in parliament.

 In 1801, Ireland had about one-third of the population of the United Kingdom (5.5 million people lived in Ireland and 10.5 million in Great Britain) but only 15% of the MPs (100 of 658) were Irish.

 Of the Irish boroughs, only Dublin, Cork, Kilkenny, Londonderry and Waterford had a mass electorate.
-Belfast’s member was elected by the city corporation and the seat was never contested.
+Belfast's member was elected by the city corporation and the seat was never contested.

 The exclusion of Catholics from the House of Commons was of most consequence in Ireland, where 80% of the population were Catholic.
 At the time of the Act of Union, the Irish were promised that the restriction on Catholics would be lifted but this promise was broken because of the opposition of George III.
-This meant that except in the Protestant northern counties, most Irishmen, no matter how wealthy, were excluded from politics until Catholic Emancipation was finally achieved in 1829.
+This meant that most Irishmen, regardless of wealth, were excluded from politics until Catholic emancipation was finally achieved in 1829.